ikbensiep/swatcheroo/README.md

 swatcheroo
 ==========

+v0.1: Hello Wrlod

-A tool to create Inkscape / GIMP color swatches
+A tool to create Inkscape / GIMP color swatches in your browser.